Image Search Report for Site

 Click on these links to go to the URLs of the corresponding image search for the Specific Keyword.
 You can check to see how well you rank and which images are being found.
 Here's a quick way to check...

-Do a "keyboard FIND" (i.e., Ctrl-F, or Command-F on a Mac) right on the search results Web page for your domain name.
+Do a find (Ctrl-F/Command-F) right on the search results web page for your domain name.
 If it's not there, advance to the next page of search results.
 Continue as deeply as you like.